MichaelCurrin/code-cookbook/recipes/shell/ssh/control-panes.md

 ### Install iTerm2

-See the [iTerm2](https://www.iterm2.com/index.html) homepage and download it from there.
+If you don't have it installed, got to the [iTerm2](https://www.iterm2.com/index.html) homepage and download it from there.

+I don't know what support is like outside of macOS.

 ### Setup script